madrexler1/Clinic_Analysis_Project/README.md

-# Smartemis Agent
+# Smartemis Clinic Analysis Generator (SCAG)

-Clinic-level financial analysis + Claude Sonnet 4.6 consulting report drafting for the Smartemis network (FR/DE veterinary clinics), with an RLHF-lite feedback loop.
+This is our clinic-level financial analysis engine which uses Claude Sonnet 4.6 for consulting report drafting for the Smartemis network, with an RLHF-lite feedback loop.

-**Data residency:** All personal data processing must run in **AWS `eu-central-1` (Frankfurt)** via **AWS Bedrock**.
-The code on this branch is scaffold only; it can run locally against **synthetic** data, but real Smartemis FR/DE customer data must never leave the EU or touch a US developer's machine.
+**Data residency:** We need to confirm this with the DPO, but for now our rule will be that all personal data processing must run in **AWS `eu-central-1` (Frankfurt)** via **AWS Bedrock**.
+The code on this branch is scaffold only; it can run locally against **synthetic** data, but real Smartemis FR/DE customer data must never leave the EU or touch a developer's machine outside the EU.

 ---